w3c/html/README.md

 This is the repository for the [Working Draft of the HTML specification](https://w3c.github.io/html/).
 This repository is managed by the [W3C Web Platform Working Group](https://www.w3.org/WebPlatform/WG/).

+The proposed timeline for HTML5.3 is noted in issue #1076

 * [Code of conduct](docs/conduct.md)
 * [Build documentation](docs/build-documentation.md)
 * [Editing documentation](docs/editing-documentation.md)